Motor Vehicle Accidents

 If you sustained injury due to a motor vehicle accident prior to 1 December 2017 you will not be affected by the new law.

-In the new Motor Accident Injuries Act 2017 (NSW), if a person is at fault, they will be entitled to 6 months’ worth of weekly income payments and medical expenses paid by the CTP insurer.
+In the new Motor Accident Injuries Act 2017 (NSW), if a person is mostly or wholly at fault, they will be entitled to 6 months’ worth of weekly income payments and medical expenses paid by the CTP insurer.

-These benefits can continue beyond 6 months for people who are not at fault and are assessed with a permanent impairment.
-Therefore, an injury cannot be minor (e.g. soft tissue or minor psychological injury).
+These benefits can continue beyond 6 months for people who are not at fault or not mostly at fault and are assessed with a injury which is not minor in nature.

 Moderate Injuries: A person who is assessed with 10% or less whole person impairment (WPI) can receive up to 2 years of weekly income benefits, and up to 3 years if they make a common law compensation claim.
 Medical benefits and commercial attendant care are provided by the CTP insurer on an ongoing basis as needed.